-Eden Garden will be built and designed around the specific needs of the Cancer and Stroke patients at Wexham Park Hospital.
-It will be open all year round and there will be a pavilion to give shelter, provide a safe space for a bed for patients as well as facilities for refreshments and music.
+Eden Garden is now built and designed around the specific needs of the Cancer and Stroke patients at Wexham Park Hospital.
+It will now be open all year round and there is a pavilion to give shelter, provide a safe space for a bed for patients as well as facilities for refreshments and music.

 You can still catch up on iPlayer....https://www.bbc.co.uk/iplayer/episode/m0006h6c/one-day-that-changed-my-life-series-2-episode-6